hafsa-aarifeen/Plot-Graphs-in-Linux-using-Python/README.md

 # Plot-Graphs-in-Linux-using-Python
-**Plotting charts in an Excel sheet using the openpyxl module in a Linux environment by getting a CSV file as an input.
+Plotting charts in an Excel sheet using the openpyxl module in a Linux environment by getting a CSV file as an input.
 This is done using a Python script.
-After creating the chart, connect the local machine to the Linux environment using WinSCP and download the required files.**
+After creating the chart, connect the local machine to the Linux environment using WinSCP and download the required files.
+can create any type of chart using the script by mentioning the required chart type in the code.

 ## Script Functionality